llvm/circt/docs/RationaleHW.md

  3) The `sv` dialect provides direct access to a wide variety of SystemVerilog constructs, including behavioral constructs, syntactic sugar constructs, and even idioms like `ifdef` blocks.
- 4) By providing a high quality implementation and a number of useful compiler passes for analyzing and transforming these dialects, and a SystemVerilog emitter that generates pretty output.
+ 4) The `circt` project provides a high quality implementation and a number of useful compiler passes for analyzing and transforming these dialects, and a SystemVerilog emitter that generates pretty output.

 The combination of these capabilities provides a useful suite of functionality for compiler tools that want to generate high quality SystemVerilog.

+_MW: Where is sequential logic handled (registers, memories)?
+Is that all lumped into `sv`, or...?_

 ## Introduction to the `hw` Dialect